clipmagic/ChatAI/docs/admin-guide/chatai-config.md

 #### AgentTools Model

-ChatAI no longer manages chat-model API keys directly.
+ChatAI does not manage chat-model API keys directly.

 - Chat models are configured in AgentTools.
 - ChatAI stores the selected AgentTools model and uses it for model-backed replies.